writememe/blog.danielteycheney.com/content/posts/sot-series-business-value.md

 ### It's complicated

-Well, whilst we've a handle on "outgoings," another member of the team is accepting deliveries during the day and simply refilling the stock levels.
+Well, whilst we've got a handle on "outgoings," another member of the team is accepting deliveries during the day and simply refilling the stock levels.
 They have another record of what deliveries they have received for that day.

 We've now reached our next problem.